What Does it Mean to Study Theology?

 Individuals considering a career in the clergy should realize they are choosing not only a career but also a way of life.
 Typically, you may work irregular hours and put in longer than average work days.

 Educational requirements for entry into the clergy vary greatly.
-A Bachelor of Arts degree in liberal arts, religion, or theology may be required for future clergy members as preparation for graduate programs.
-A religious background is not required to begin studies in religion.
 About three out of four clergy members have completed a bachelor's degree program and many denominations require a master's degree in religious studies or theological study.
 Some denominations ordain students with various types of training from religious institutions colleges or liberal arts colleges.
 Consult your religious leaders to verify specific entrance requirements.

 Most candidates for the Catholic priesthood have a four-year degree from an accredited college or university.
 They then earn either the Master of Divinity or the Master of Arts degree and attend theological seminaries or theologates.
 Many priests do graduate work in fields unrelated to theology.
 The Catholic Church stresses the benefits of continuing education for ordained priests in the social sciences, such as sociology and psychology.